Ali-HkH/Ali-HkH/README.md

 - A junior frontend Developer.👨‍💻

-- I’m currently working with html,&nbsp; css(bootstrap),&nbsp; javascript,&nbsp; and React library.👀
+- I’m currently working with html,&nbsp; css(bootstrap,&nbsp; tailwind),&nbsp; javascript,&nbsp; and React library.👀

 - I'm also a software engineer student at  Sari Azad uni👨‍🎓